Whitney Port: 2019–present: The Hills: New Beginnings and media ventures

 At the 2018 MTV Video Music Awards, MTV announced a reboot of The Hills entitled The Hills: New Beginnings, slated to premiere in 2019.
 Port was announced as part of the cast of the new series.
 Port had started a YouTube channel in 2012 to promote the release of her fashion line, which then followed her life as a wife and mother.
 Since 2019, it has primarily become a reaction channel of Port and her husband to Port's appearances on The Hills: New Beginnings, The City and The Hills.
 Port also started her podcast With Whit, in collaboration with Dear Media, in August 2019.

 As of 2022, Port and her husband have continued filming reaction videos (Previously on the Screviously) to MTV reality shows for their YouTube channel.
 They are currently recapping Siesta Key.

 She launched her new clothing line CozeCo in June 2021 and regularly releases limited edition merchandise in collaboration with her Previously on the Screviously YouTube series.

 Personal life

 In March 2013, Whitney's father, Jeffrey Port, died from a year-long battle with kidney cancer.
 In November 2013, she announced her engagement to her former The City producer, Tim Rosenman, whom she began dating in 2012.
 They were married on November 7, 2015.
 Port and Rosenman have a son, Sonny Sanford Rosenman, born July 27, 2017.
 Port has suffered a chemical pregnancy, and three miscarriages, in July 2019, January 2020 and November 2021.
+She started the surrogacy process through IVF in 2023, which resulted in three miscarriages.